Skip to Main Content

 • Look carefully at the citation to determine what type of information you are looking for.
 Is it a book, an article, or a dissertation?
 This will be a clue as to what type of search tool you need to use to find the source.
 If the citation is for a book, then you will need to use a catalog.
 If it is for an article, then you will typically need to use an article database.

-• The easiest way to find out if BGSU Libraries has the full-text of an article is to simply enter the article title into SUMMON.
+• The easiest way to find out if BGSU Libraries has the full-text of an article is to search our online catalog on the library homepage.
 Be sure to put quotation marks around the title before hitting the search button.
 If we do not have the article you are looking for, fill out an Interlibrary Loan form and we will email it to you for free within a few days.

 Tips compiled by Dr. Colleen Boff, Head Librarian, Curriculum Resource Center (BGSU)